webdriverio/webdriverio/docs/guide/testrunner/configurationfile.md

 };
 ```

-You can also find that file in the [example folder](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio.conf.js).
+You can also find that file with all possible options and variations in the [example folder](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio.conf.js).